• Q: What defines Rockford, Illinois?

 © Nicholas Conservatory and Gardens

-Visitors to Rockford can experience the tropics at the Nicholas Conservatory.
+Visitors to Rockford can experience the tropics at the Nicholas Conservatory and Gardens.
 This 11,000-square-foot facility contains exhibits of orchids, butterflies, papaya, sugarcane, and more.
 Outdoors is the large Sinnissippi Park Rose Garden and the 500-foot-long Eclipse Lagoon.
 The gardens are the perfect place for a leisurely stroll in the summer.
 During winter, the lagoon is frozen and public ice skating and ice hockey are offered.
 Lunch is available at the on-site restaurant, the Hibiscus Bistro, and souvenirs can be purchased in the gift shop.
 The conservatory is open all year round, Tuesday through Sunday, and is closed on Mondays.

 1354 N. 2nd Street, Rockford, IL 61107, Phone: 815-987-8858